NANA100908/IBM_Data_Science_Professional_Certificate/README.md

 You can apply for that by answering some questions

 Check this answers so you will get a rough idea : [Financial Aid Answers]

+If you are unable to view pdf due to any reason please download repository in a zip file .
+I am sure you will find answers.